6ixBit/Employee-Holiday-Booker/README.md

 # Employee Holiday Booking System
 A holiday booking system that allows for employees to submit holiday requests that can be accepted or declined by an admin using a desktop admin application.
 There are two employee applications that allows for users to login with their email and submit/view their holiday requests.
+Both of the employee applications dont directly connect to the databse; the employee web service handles the communication with the database.